Blueberry Lemon Crumble Muffins

 • Toss the blueberries in the additional two tablespoons of flour.
 Set aside.

-• In a large bowl, whisk the applesauce, coconut oil and sugar together until light and fluffy.
+• Add the applesauce and avocado oil to the sugar mixture.
+Whisk together until light and fluffy.

-• Add the lemon zest and lemon juice to the wet ingredients, stirring until combined.
+• Pour in the lemon juice to the wet ingredients, and stir to combine.

-• Add the eggs to the wet ingredients, stirring until incorporated.
+• Add the eggs and vanilla extract to the wet ingredients, and stir until completely incorporated, and set aside.

-• Fold the dry ingredients into the wet ingredients, stirring until just mixed.
+• Sprinkle the dry ingredients into the wet ingredients, and stir until just mixed.

-• Using an ice cream scoop, dollop the batter into the lined muffin tin.
+• Use an ice cream scoop or a large cookie scoop to dollop 3 tablespoons of the batter into the lined muffin tin.
 Set aside.

-• In a small bowl, whisk the dry crumble topping ingredients -- the oats, flour, sugar and salt.
-Pour in the coconut oil, stirring until the crumble topping comes loosely together.
+• Make the streusel topping.
+In a small bowl, whisk the oats, flour, sugar and salt together.
+Pour in the oil, and stir until the crumble topping comes together loosely.

-• Using your fingers, sprinkle the crumble topping on top of the batter in the muffin tins, dividing evenly between the 18 muffins.
+• Use your fingers to sprinkle the crumble topping on top of the batter in the muffin tins, dividing evenly between the 15 muffins.

 Nutrition